dictcp/rmlint/docs/install.rst

     $ sudo pacman -S python-sphinx python-sphinx-bootstrap-theme
     # Optional dependencies for the GUI:
     $ sudo pacman -S python-setuptools python-gobject python-cairo gtksourceview4 librsvg
-    # Optional dependancies for tests:
+    # Optional dependencies for tests:
     $ sudo pacman -S python-pytest python-xattr python-psutil btrfs-progs

   There is also git packages in AUR, from the ``master`` branch: `rmlint-git`_, `rmlint-shredder-git`_ ; and the ``develop`` branch: `rmlint-develop-git`_, `rmlint-shredder-develop-git`_.